 - 24 Hour Domestic and Sexual Violence Helpline – Free phone support, advice and signposting for men and women: 0808 802 1414

 - NSPCC Helpline – helping adults protect children 0808 800 5000

 - Inspire Workplace Helpline – Formerly Carecall 0808 800 0002

 All of the helplines above are free to call.

 For all other local helplines for a variety of services in Northern Ireland, please visit: Helplines Network NI

 Click here to visit the Recovery College Page where you can find more resources to help you learn about and manage your mental health and wellbeing.

-Click on the image below to view Finding Hope, the Western Trust Recovery College’s guide to help and support for mental health and wellbeing in the Trust area.
+Click on the image above to view Finding Hope, the Western Trust Recovery College’s guide to help and support for mental health and wellbeing in the Trust area.